-Another important lesson in this profession I learned through numerous interactions with hundreds of clients was that client psychology plays a very important role in how their portfolio consistently performs.
+Another important lesson in this profession I learned through interactions with clients was that client psychology plays a very important role in how their portfolio consistently performs.
 If an analysis of the returns of a category of Mutual funds is undertaken, one will observe that there is significant variation in returns for short periods, but the returns of majority of the Mutual funds will tend to converge as the time under consideration starts to increase.
 In other words, investments products go through cycles and majority of clients would benefit if they just choose a discipline and stuck with it.
 This is nothing new you are hearing, as Jack Bogle, the founder of Vangaurd and many others have been preaching this concept for ever.
 But because markets are based on fear and greed, it becomes very difficult for investors to separate their emotions from logic when markets test and challenge them.

 One of our priorities here at CGAM is to consistently communicate with clients and understand how they feel about the discipline, the methodology and the prevailing market conditions.
 This allows both parties to educate each other which significantly increases the probability of client’s adhering to the discipline and not be distracted by short term market fluctuations.